 Melissa Ferrato began practicing yoga at age 16 with some books at home.
 A friend at college took her to her first formal yoga class and in 1999 she took her teacher’s training at the Sivananda Yoga Camp in Val Morin, Canada.
 The ability to self-nourish her mental, physical, emotional and even spiritual well-being through the practice of yoga is what keeps her coming back for more.
 She is currently studying with Ashutosh Muniji, a teacher from the Kripalu and Lakulish lineage.

-Her classes are open to all levels; emphasis is on connecting to the breathe and quieting the mind.
+Her classes are open to all levels; emphasis is on connecting to the breath and quieting the mind.

 My practice began in 2002, I was drawn to yoga for the benefits of improving my overall well being.
 I became passionate about the practice, integrating breath with movement.
 I decided to leave the gym for the transformative physical benefits, mental clarity and calm of a yoga practice.
 I continued to practice and was encouraged by my yoga teacher to become a yoga teacher.
 I received my 200RYT at The Yoga Place, 300RYT at Yoga on High.
 I also received Certification in UZ Integrative Therapy from Yoga on High.
 I am registered with Yoga Alliance as a 200RYT and 300RYT and UZ Integrative Therapy.
 I continue to pursue training receiving Educational Credits in Yoga.